 I don’t normally think of myself as angry, yet casting my mind back over my practice, there is a thread running through.
 It is red thread, a red thread of anger.
-Anger that I was not only did I have to love being a mother but give lip service to its joys despite its contradictions, ambivalence and lowly economic status.
+Anger, that I as a mother I had to give lip service to only the joy rather than the contradictions, ambivalence and lowly economic status of motherhood.

 Studies in mothering have announced such seemingly obvious statements as ‘mother-love….is as important for mental health as are vitamins and proteins for physical health’ (Rutter, 1972).
 It has been convenient to believe that the needs of mother and child are complimentary, that the mother gets what she needs mutually from the child.
 This is the myth of a satisfying symbiosis of the mother-child dyad.

 I have explored these contradictions and the ‘lived reality’ of motherhood in art works in order to escape from stereotypical representation, confinement, stigmatisation, and categorisation.

 Society categorises and represents mothers as good or bad.
 Caught between binaries, they are denied individuality and Subjecthood.
 Mothers are bearers loaded with the responsibilities of the institution of motherhood and denied individualised representation.

 My performance practice explores possible strategies for representation through visual metaphor, time-based video practices, street action, parody, language and ritual.

 The body is performed and used in an iconic way.
 It is maternal, fecund, tender yet ultimately angry.
 It is possible through evocative encounters to create rupture and the cultural transformation of the burden of parenting.